Research Project (Ongoing)

 This study aims to examine the dynamics of the relationship between China and smaller states in the Indo-Pacific region, with a particular focus on the agency of the smaller states.
 The countries of case studies are the Philippines, Laos, Sri Lanka, Bangladesh, Uzbekistan, Serbia, and Zambia.

-This research project targets to present the overall result as a special issue in a journal of international influence as well as a book in Japanese.
+The results of this research project have been made available publicly as a special issue in a journal of international influence and will be published as a book in Japanese.

 - Research area